kynica1256/neural_network_chat/README.md

 <h1>MATRIX AI CHAT<h1>
-<p>This project was created as an individual project at the school.<p>
+<h5>This project was created as an individual project at the school.<h5>